NDEAM Employer Challenge

 Commit to Hiring and Retaining People with Disabilities

-DVR is committed to partnering with you to achieve your EDIA goals as well as meet the individualized needs of your business.
-We offer a variety of resources, trainings, and services to support your business.
-Contact our Business Relations Team now to get started!
+DVR is committed to partnering with you to achieve these goals and meet the individualized needs of your business.

-Why Make a Commitment
+Why Make a Commitment?

 Individuals with disabilities are an untapped labor pool, with only 34.4% of adults currently employed compared to an estimated 75% of adults without disabilities currently employed (nTIDE, July 2022).